McCarthy & Hamrock, P.C.

 Your Des Moines criminal defense lawyer can challenge the constitutionality of the searches and whether police had sufficient probable cause to conduct the search, and had followed the right procedures.
 If they did not, the evidence might thrown out, leaving the prosecution with little evidence to pursue their case.

-Second, your Des Moines criminal defense lawyer will show the holes in the prosecutor's case, exposing the reasonable doubt.
+Additionally, your criminal defense lawyer in Des Moines, Iowa, will show the holes in the prosecutor's case, exposing the reasonable doubt.
 If there is any reasonable doubt in any of the elements of the charge, the jury has no choice but to return a "not guilty" verdict at trial.

 Federal and Iowa Criminal Charges

-There are both federal and state criminal laws.
+Criminal accusatons can be prosecuted under either federal or state criminal laws.
 Federal laws cover a gamut of different topics.
-Many of them are financial crimes involving fraud accusations where the alleged fraud crossed state borders.
-However, the feds are frequently also involved in prosecuting drug crimes, particularly drug trafficking.
+Many federal charges involve financial crimes where the alleged fraud crossed state borders.
+Federal law enforcement officers also investigate drug crimes, particularly large scale drug trafficking charges.

 Federal criminal accusations are heard in federal court.
-While the same principles of justice apply, there are different rules and different procedures.
-It is critical for your attorney to be both licensed and knowledgeable in federal court hearings.
+While the same principles of justice apply, different rules and different procedures apply in federal prosecutions.
+It is critical for your attorney is experienced in fighting criminal charges in federal court.

 At McCarthy & Hamrock, P.C., our defense lawyers have extensive experience in Iowa federal courts.
 They are licensed in both the Northern and Southern Districts of Iowa, as well as in the Eighth Circuit Court of Appeals.
 They have represented many Iowans against federal criminal charges.